deepakgaur84/lineledger/.fork-patches/README-BULK-IMPORT.md

   valid/invalid + why) → confirm → commit.
 Invalid rows are always
   skipped, never partially imported.

-## Currently shipped: Vendors, Customers
+## Currently shipped: Vendors, Customers, Items

-Both are flat entities — no reference resolution, no nested line items.
+Vendors/Customers are flat entities — no reference resolution, no nested line items.
+Items add the first reference to resolve: an income account, identified in the CSV by its `code` (via `Rule::exists('accounts', 'code')`), not a database id a spreadsheet author has no reason to know.
-That's *why* these two shipped first; see "Not yet built" below for what a Bills/Payments importer would additionally need.
+Deliberately scoped down from what `SaveItem` actually supports: no inventory tracking (adds two more required accounts and an opening-balance stock adjustment), no default tax code — every imported item is a plain, non-tracked service/product item.
+See "Not yet built" below for what Bills/Payments would additionally need.

 ## The FC (foreign currency) logic — read this before adding Bills/Payments